FraLuca/TF4AML/README.md

 Before the deadline you can submit the code at: ???

-> :warning: Note: for any day of delay a penalization of ?? on the grade will be applied
+> :warning: Note: for each day of delay a penalization of 2 points on the grade will be applied

 ## Files structure